top of page

 General Information

-This must be eight to twelve pages (approximately two to three thousand words), not including references and title pages, and appendix.
-The purpose of this assessment is to determine the level of comprehension and mastery of the material covered over six weeks, focusing on the theoretical and practical aspects of the course.
+This must be eight to twelve pages (approximately two to three thousand words) not including references, title page, and appendix.
+The purpose of this assessment is to determine the level of comprehension and mastery of the material covered over five weeks, focusing on the theoretical and practical aspects of the course.
 The deadline to submit this assessment is on Sunday at 23:59 (GMT+0) of Week 6.
 The grade is stored in the online grade book.
 As only one attempt per piece of coursework is allowed, it is highly recommended that students review all course materials and thoroughly edit their work before attempting the graded assessment.

 Description